janotaz/kcc/README.md

 42 /inline comment
 ```

-**Identation** in `k` is a painful subject.
-Basically, what you want is *no identation*.
+**Indentation** in `k` is a painful subject.
+Basically, what you want is *no indentation*.
 This means if your function body is getting so much larger than life that you are tempted to split it
-into lines, you either need to refactor, or your entire train of thought got derailed and you
+into lines, you either need to refactor, or your entire train of thought got derailed, and you
 need to go back to the blackboard.
-Sometimes, however, identation is ok,
+Sometimes, however, indentation is ok,
 and it is **always one space**.
 Tabs will be frowned upon, because they will end up taking up
 other people's precious screen real estate, and humans generally get really itchy when it comes
 to brick and mortar.